theNewDynamic/hugo-module-tnd-data/README.md

       target: data
 ```

-### A note on `_content` Files and Syntax Highlighting
+### A note on `_content` files and syntax highlighting

 We understand that your IDE might not really know what to do with files ending in `.hugo`.
-For this reason the module will also read `_content` files ending with the `html` extension.
+For this reason the module will also read `_content` files ending with the `.html` extension.

-But as Hugo will choke on Go Template syntax inside its content directory, you will need to make use of the `ignoreFiles` settings to exclude you HTML data files from the main project content directory.
+But as Hugo will choke on Go Template syntax inside its content directory, you will need to make use of the `ignoreFiles` settings to exclude you HTML data files from the main project's content directory.

 ```yaml
 # /config.yaml